-A rogue planet has many names used throughout the scientific community for example, interstellar planet, nomad planet, free-floating planet, orphan planet, wandering planet, starless planet.
-Nonetheless, a rogue planet is not a exoplanet.
+A rogue planet has many names used throughout the scientific community, for example, interstellar planet, nomad planet, free-floating planet, orphan planet, wandering planet, starless planet.
+Nonetheless, a rogue planet is not an exoplanet.
 We find many articles as well as see news reports about the discovery of exoplanets.
-Rarely, do we read or hear about the discovery of rogue planets.
+Rarely, do we read or hear about the discovery of rogue planets?
 Why?
 Exoplanets support evolutionary myths.
 For life to exist or develop on a planet, the planet must lie within a habitable zone.
 Accordingly, life on a rogue planet is impossible – that is what we are led to believe.

-What is the difference between a rogue planet and exoplanet.
+What is the difference between a rogue planet and exoplanet?
 Exoplanets are bound to orbit a star and rogue planets are unbound to a single star.
 Consequently, a rogue planet fulfills its name, it can move freely about the universe.
-Basically, if we were to observe Earth and the other planets in our solar system from another star.
-We would define them as exoplanets and Nibiru as an rogue planet.
+If we were to observe Earth and the other planets in our solar system from another star, we would define them as exoplanets and Nibiru as a rogue planet.

-Addressing the question, we must understand that Nibiru must travel greater than the escape velocity of the Sun.
-Escape velocity is required to send an object on a trajectory that will allow the object to escape the gravity well of the stars mass.
-Once escape velocity is achieved, no further impulse is needed for the object to escape.
+Addressing the question, we must understand that Nibiru must travel faster than the escape velocity of the Sun.
+Escape velocity is required to send an object on a trajectory that will allow the object to escape the gravity well of the star’s mass.
+Once achieved escape velocity is no further impulse is needed for the object to escape.
 The object will continue until another impulse acts on it or freely roam the universe.
-If the object travels less than the escape velocity then the object becomes bound to the star.
+If the object travels less than the escape velocity, then the object becomes bound to the star.
 The same principle holds true for planets and moons.

-Alpha Centauri is approximately 4 light years from the Sun; therefore the question is can a rogue planet travel to Alpha Centauri and back again in 3600 years.
+Alpha Centauri is approximately four light-years from the Sun; therefore the question is can rogue planet travel to Alpha Centauri and back again in 3600 years.
 Noting we are only considering if the question is feasible.
 We found the escape velocity of the Sun in mph; therefore, we divide by the speed of light in mph.
 Calculating we discover an object that whips around the Sun travels at 0.00206 of the speed of light.
-Travelling for 3600 years at this speed, the object can travel a distance of 7.418 light years.
-Concluding that an object travelling at the Sun’s escape velocity can reach a nearby star, then return during the allotted time frame.
+Traveling for 3600 years at this speed, the object can travel a distance of 7.418 light years.
+Concluding that an object traveling at the Sun’s escape velocity can reach a nearby star, then return during the allotted time frame.

-Outstanding, the calculation demonstrates validity that Nibiru must travel greater than the escape velocity of the Sun.
-Rather than Nibiru having intelligent life with an elliptical orbit bound to the Sun.
-We present that Nibiru is a rogue planet unbound to the an elliptical orbit and more likely the intelligent life the Sumerian text references arrives from a nearby star system.
-Our educated guess that Nibiru orbits not just the Sun, but continues to travels to a nearby star(s), and then returns to complete a 3600 year cycle stands on a solid foundation.
+Outstanding, the calculation demonstrates validity that Nibiru must travel faster than the escape velocity of the Sun.
+Rather than Nibiru having an intelligent life with an elliptical orbit bound to the Sun, we present that Nibiru is a rogue planet unbound to the elliptical orbit and more likely the intelligent life the Sumerian text references arrives from a nearby star system.
+Our educated guess that Nibiru orbits not just the Sun, but continues to travels to a nearby star(s), and then returns to complete a 3600-year cycle stands on a solid foundation.

 Let us begin the methodical approach to find potential paths for Nibiru.
 Image 1 shows 20 nearby celestial objects.